3 Disadvantages of Basement Dehumidifiers

 The moisture extracted from the air goes into a bucket for you to empty – frequently.
 This can be an annoying and time-consuming task.
 Unless you’re in good physical shape, it can also be difficult to walk up and down your basement steps several times a day.

-The WAVE moisture control unit expels moisture from the lowest point of your home – the basement and crawl space – and replaces it with fresher, moisture-free air.
+The WAVE basement ventilation system expels moisture from the lowest point of your home – the basement and crawl space – and replaces it with fresher, moisture-free air.
 It also controls humidity levels year-round and can save you more than $700 annually in energy costs.
 Contact WAVE Home Solutions today for an evaluation of your whole house ventilation needs.